 Penalties for non-filing or late filing

 Filing the Business Privilege Tax along with the annual report is essential in the state of Alabama.
 There can be penalties for non-filing of the Annual Report & the Business Privilege Tax.
-The non-filing penalty or the late filing penalties of the annual report with the Secretary of State is $50.
+The non-filing penalty or the late filing penalties for the annual report with the Secretary of State are $50.
 Alabama Authorities have the power to dissolve the LLC in certain circumstances, where the annual report has not been filed frequently.

 Why Do LLCs Have to File the Annual Report?